If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 How do you set up the Brother SM1704?

-Included with your sewing machine is a quick-start guide that will help you get started setting up the SM1704 easily.
+Included with your sewing machine is a quick-start guide that will help you set up the SM1704 easily.

 How do you wind and set the bobbin?

-Once the bobbin is threaded and removed, you’ll insert it in its bobbin case.
+Once the bobbin is threaded and removed, insert it into the bobbin case.
 Being a top-drop, quick-set bobbin, you don’t have to worry about any complicated processes to draw the bobbin thread up.
 Just make sure to place the bobbin as described by the instructions on the machine.
-And then you’re good to go!

-The bobbin is jam-resistant as well, which is helpful for a beginner who’s still learning the ropes of setting up and using the sewing machine.
+The bobbin is also jam-resistant, which is helpful for a beginner who’s still learning the ropes of setting up and using the sewing machine.

 How do you thread the needle of the Brother SM1704 sewing machine?